lakkatv/lakka-website/content/articles/2017/04/17/lakka-20-rc5-is-out.md

  * LibreELEC 8.0 stability fixes merged (Linux 4.9.20 for PC and RPi)
  * lakka-update script fixed
  * Resolution fix for WeTeK Play
- * Fix for the NVidia Shield Controller
+ * Fix for NVidia Shield Controller
- * Fix for the Gen Game S3 Controller
+ * Fix for Gen Game S3 Controller
- * Fix for the XBox One S Pad on PC and RPi
+ * Fix for XBox One S Pad on PC and RPi
  * Korean language support in RetroArch
  * mGBA updated
  * Lynx updated